-An appeal can be submitted by completing an appeal form that is available in the divisional human resources office or from the human resources manager or on the Forms page of this site.
+An appeal can be submitted by completing an appeal form that is available in the human resources office or from the human resources manager or on the Forms page of this site.
 The appeal should identify the issue and the requested resolution.
-A copy of the appeal should be sent to the divisional human resources office and to the designated human resources manager.
-If you have any concerns before filing a formal appeal and you would feel more comfortable discussing the matter with someone other than your supervisor, you can contact staff from your divisional human resources office, your human resources manager, appeal advisor, or a member of the Faculty and Staff Assistance Program.
+A copy of the appeal should be sent to the human resources office and to the designated human resources manager.
+If you have any concerns before filing a formal appeal and you would feel more comfortable discussing the matter with someone other than your supervisor, you can contact staff from your human resources office, your human resources manager or appeal advisor.

 Your appeal must be in writing, and presented within ten (10) work days of the issue or within ten (10) work days of your having reasonable knowledge of the issue in order for it to be considered on its merits.